MicrosoftDocs/azure-docs/articles/iot-edge/how-to-access-built-in-metrics.md

 In the Prometheus exposition format, there are four core metric types: counter, gauge, histogram, and summary.
 For more information about the different metric types, see the [Prometheus metric types documentation](https://prometheus.io/docs/concepts/metric_types/).

-The quantiles provided for the system modules histogram and summary metrics are 0.1, 0.5, 0.9 and 0.99.
+The quantiles provided for the built-in histogram and summary metrics are 0.1, 0.5, 0.9 and 0.99.

 The **edgeHub** module produces the following metrics: